-- Belgium needs to improve in other sectors producing important non-emissions trade system (ETS) greenhouse emissions such as construction (30%) and transport (35%). - Belgium spends more on fossil fuel subsidies than on sustainable energy subsidies. - Land is under intense pressure in Belgium.
+- EU Country report of 2020,131 made the following observations: - Regarding circular economy, Belgium performs well as regards waste management, and has already reached the EU's 2020 municipal waste recycling target.
+However, Brussels region needs to improve waste management (43% in 2017 versus 70% in Flanders and Wallonia). - Regarding greenhouse gas emissions, Belgium needs to improve with respect to energyintensive industries, the petrochemical industry around Antwerp, and traditional industries in Wallonia. - Belgium needs to improve in other sectors producing important non-emissions trade system (ETS) greenhouse emissions such as construction (30%) and transport (35%). - Belgium spends more on fossil fuel subsidies than on sustainable energy subsidies. • - Land is under intense pressure in Belgium.
 It had the second most fragmented landscape in the EU in 2015.
 There is also a small Natura 2000 network.
-In addition, the Flemish Government Agreement 2019-24 did not continue with the "betonstop" initiative.
-132 - In 2019, the EC initiated infringements procedures and/or issued notices against Belgium for late transposition of EU Directives.
-133 10 out of the 22 new cases of infringements referred to environmental issues.
-In 2020, two infringements were reported: - In 7/2020, the EC, based on a judgement of the CJEU, required Belgium to ensure that national rules allow for the imposition of liability on all categories of persons mentioned in the EU Directive regarding prevention and remediation of environmental damage. - On 2/7/2020, The EC urged Belgium to comply with the EU's Directive on the protection of waters against pollution caused by nitrates from agricultural sources.
-It aims at protecting ground and surface waters and at promoting the use of good farming practices.
-The EC flagged that average concentrations of phosphates in Belgian rivers are the highest in the EU.
+In addition, the Flemish Government Agreement 2019-24 did not continue with the "betonstop" initiative.132 - In 2019, the EC initiated infringements procedures and/or issued notices against Belgium for late transposition of EU Directives.133 10 out of the 22 new cases of infringements referred to environmental issues.
+In 2020, two infringements were reported: - In 7/2020, the EC, based on a judgement of the CJEU, required Belgium to ensure that national . rules allow for the imposition of liability on all categories of persons mentioned in the EU Directive regarding prevention and remediation of environmental damage.134 - On 2/7/2020, The EC urged Belgium to comply with the EU's Directive135 on the protection of • waters against pollution caused by nitrates from agricultural sources.
+It aims at protecting ground and surface waters and at promoting the use of good farming practices.136 The EC flagged that average concentrations of phosphates in Belgian rivers are the highest in the EU.